codedsalis/authify/README.md

 ---

 ### 4. Link to documentation
-Once all services have started, you can go to http://localhost:3000/api to test the available endpoints
+Once all services have started, you can find the documentation and test the available endpoints at http://localhost:3000/api

 ## Development